AzethMeron/VirtualDirectory/README.md

 vd.exists(filename) # checks if object with given filename exists within dataset (True/False) vd.remove(filename) # removes file from dataset.
 If there's no such file, it's silently ignored vd.save_state() # Saves all data in RAM to .vdd files.
-Speeds up loading in the future len(vd) # number of files in dataset
+Speeds up loading in the future vd.redistribute_all_files(are_you_sure=True) # When called with are_you_sure=True, it moves all files from all subdirectories into root/.secret, then removes subdirectories and essentially recreates file structure.
+Allows to easily split dataset into subdirectories (batches) of similar size len(vd) # number of files in dataset
 ```
 You can also iterrate over files within it, but then consider the data read-only: